 Know Your Priorities:

 People want some relaxation time after a week of work.
 Your friend may call you for weekend trips or nights.
-But it will help if you keep in mind what is your priority for you at this time.
+But it will help if you keep in mind what your priority is for you at this time.

 Balance the Time: